 Period of Validity

 Depending on the immigration status of the applicant, USCIS may approve parole for a single use or multiple uses.
-Multiple-use AP Documents are generally valid for a one year period from the date of issuance.
+The single-document is valid only for the specified dates of the planned trip.
+Multiple-use AP documents are generally valid for a one year period from the date of issuance.

 Traveling to U.S. Territories